-How the Grinch Stole Christmas has become a classic Christmas poem read to girls and boys by parents and grandparents.
-Put on your Grinch pajamas and sit close while you share this Christmas Dr. Seuss poem.
-And when you are done, sing along with the Mr. Grinch, You’re a Mean One music video at the end of How the Grinch Stole Christmas poem.
+How the Grinch Stole Christmas poem has become an enjoyable classic read to girls and boys by parents and grandparents.
+Put on your Grinch pajamas and sit close while you share this Christmas Dr. Seuss poem and discover how the Grinch stole Christmas…

 Every Who Down in Whoville Liked Christmas a lot…

 But the Grinch, Who lived just north of Whoville, Did NOT!